kotivo/public/api/v1/controllers.rst

 .. http:get:: /controllers/(int:controller_id)

-	Retrieves controllers - if controller_id parameter is given gets a specific controller_id, gets all if controller_id is not set
+	Retrieves controllers - if (int:controller_id) parameter is given gets a specific controller - gets all if not set

 	:>json int id: Controller ID
 	:>json string label: Name of the Controller